yukiwukii/yukiwukii.github.io/README.md

 4. Set up giscus as mentioned on the website [giscus.app](http://giscus.app).
 Keep the script it produces open as we will use it in the next step.
 5. Go back to your cloned (forked or created through a template) repository.
 6. Open file **`constants-config.json`** in the web UI.
 This file is the complete setup file for your website.
 For now, we will make four major modifications:
-    1. Change `DATABASE_ID` to your database id that you obtained from Notion.
+    1. Change `database-id` to your database id that you obtained from Notion.
-    2. Add your name to `AUTHOR` (this is used for HTML semantics and OG image generation)
+    2. Add your name to `author` (this is used for HTML semantics and OG image generation)
     3. Add your socials (you can also remove the value for `this-github-repo`)
-    4. Add your giscus information to the `GISCUS` key.
-If you do not want you use Giscus, remove value for `data-repo` in `GISCUS` and that will disable the feature.
+    4. Add your giscus information to the `giscus` key.
+If you do not want you use Giscus, remove value for `data-repo` in `giscus` and that will disable the feature.
 7. Save the file and commit+merge to the main repo.
 8. The github action by default runs every 8 hours or on commits to the repo.
 This can be modified in `.github/astro.yml` file.
 You can choose any cron duration.